Nice score! Hopefully it doesn't have the horrid TBI system Dodge used from 88-91 before the Magnum engines were introduced. Nice clean slate.

 The cowl it gonna make it look even meaner with that visor.
 Really cool!

-Dude your visor looks wicked cool and of course I like the Chevy !
+Dude your visor looks wicked cool and of course I like the Chevy ! smile

 Super clean.
 Lookin' good man.